jorgebucaran/classcat/README.md

 ## Usage

-Classcat is a unary function (accepts a single argument) expecting an array of elements or an object of key/value pairs and returns a string that is the result of joining all elements of the array or object keys.
+Classcat is a unary function expecting an array of elements _or_ an object of key/value pairs and returns a string that is the result of joining all the elements in the array or object keys.

 ```js
 import cc from "classcat"

 cc(["foo", "bar"]) //=> "foo bar"

 cc(["foo", { bar: true }]) //=> "foo bar"

 cc(["foo", { bar: true, fum: false }, "baz"]) //=> "foo bar baz"
 ```

-If an element or key's value is false or evaluates to false it will be ignored.
+[Falsy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) array elements and object properties will be ignored.

 ```js
 import cc from "classcat"